-The fair value of the investment properties, accounted at cost model in accordance with IAS 40 is updated, in order to reflect the market conditions at the end of the reporting period by using the valuation reports of licensed appraiser company.
 The fair value of the investment properties is the price that would be received to sell the asset in an orderly transaction between market paticipants at the measurement date.
 The best evidence of fair value is current prices in an active market for similar properties.
 In the absence of such information, the fair value estimation of the external appraiser company is based on recent prices of properties with different condition or location, adjusted to reflect those differenses.
 For disclosure purposes fair value is based on reports prepared by valuation company at the end of the reporting period.
-As a result of the current economic environment and market conditions, the frequency of property transactions is relatevely low.
+As the property market in Bulgaria remains significantly affected by the global financial crisis, the frequency of property transactions is relatevely low.
 Nevertheless, it is management's assessment that there remains sufficient market activity to provide comparable prices for orderly transactions with similar properties when determining the fair value.
+However management notes difficulty of arriving at appropriate valuation for unique buildings under current market conditions, due to a lack of like-for-like comparables.
+Thus, the determined fair value of the properties may or may not be the selling price that could be achieved in the short-term.
+As the adjustments made to them are highly judgmental, the currently achieved and expected level of assumptions used in the investment approach may not be achieved in the future as well.

-The fair value estimations of the external appraiser comany are based on estimates such as:
+The fair value estimations of the external valuers are based on estimates such as: